Granary: Early origins

-From ancient times grain has been stored in bulk.
-The oldest granaries yet found date back to 9500 BC and are located in the Pre-Pottery Neolithic A settlements in the Jordan Valley.
+Grain has been stored in bulk since ancient times.
+The oldest known granaries date back to 9500 BC and are located in the Pre-Pottery Neolithic A settlements in the Jordan Valley.
 The first were located in places between other buildings.
 Beginning around 8500 BC, however, they were moved inside houses, and by 7500 BC special rooms were used for storage.
 The first granaries measured 3 x 3 m on the outside and had suspended floors that protected the grain from rodents and insects and provided air circulation.

 These granaries are followed by those in Mehrgarh in the Indus Valley from 6000 BC.
 The ancient Egyptians made a practice of preserving grain in years of plenty against years of scarcity.
 Because the climate of Egypt is very dry, grain could be stored in pits for a long time without discernible loss of quality.

 Historically, a silo was a pit for storing grain.
 It is distinct from a granary, which is an above-ground structure.